 How to become a pet photographer

 Pets are part of the family.
-The same way that you might want baby pictures around the house, more and more people are opting to have professional photographs of their animal companions.
+The same way that you might want baby pictures around the house, more people are opting to have professional photographs of their animal companions decorating their walls.
 It doesn’t matter if they’re dogs, cats, guinea pigs or tortoises, capturing that perfect image which reflects our love for our four-legged friends has become big business.

 What sort of salary can I expect as a pet photographer?

 The annual salary of a pet photographer is dependent on a number of factors.
 Primarily, it depends on the type of work you’re doing; freelance photographers will charge by the hour compared to the fixed salary of more traditional employment.
 Secondly, it depends on your client base, which can differ significantly depending on location, season and even online presence.
 Finally, the salary you can expect – and this is truer of freelancers and self-employed photographers – can be directly linked to your skill.
 The better your work is, the likely you are to be recommended and get more work.

 As with many creative professions, there isn’t always a clear path to success, especially in the early stages of the career.
 While there is no sure-fire way of becoming a pet photographer, you can take several steps to improve your odds:

 - It’s not essential to have a formal qualification in order to advance in pet photography, but it can certainly help.
 Gaining an understanding of the fundamentals of photography and editing are priceless skills that will improve your chances of becoming a successful pet photographer.